hotdoy/grav-skeleton-hotdoy/README.md

 # WARNING!

 The skeleton is currently outdated.
-I am working on bringing it up to date.
+I am working on bringing it up to date and should be ready within the week

 # Hotdoy skeleton for Grav CMS